GoogleCloudPlatform/community/tutorials/using-cloud-vpn-with-juniper-srx/index.md

 1. Under **Routing options**, select the **Dynamic (BGP)** tab.
 1. In the **Cloud router** menu, select **Create cloud router** and set the following values in the **Create a cloud router** dialog:
-    -   **Name**: The name of the Cloud Router, such as `vpn-test-vendor-rtr`.
+    -   **Name**: The name of the Cloud Router, such as `vpn-test-juniper-rtr`.
 This name is displayed in the GCP Console.
         If you use the `gcloud` command-line tool to perform VPN tasks, you use this name to refer to the router.
     -   **Google ASN**: The [private ASN](https://tools.ietf.org/html/rfc6996) for the router you are configuring.
 It can be any private ASN in the range `64512–65534` or `4200000000–4294967294` that you are not already using.
 Example: